-Invoices received must be checked to both copy orders and delivery notes by the SBMA to ensure that invoices relate to goods ordered and delivered.
+Invoices received must be checked to both copy orders and delivery notes by the Office Assistant to ensure that invoices relate to goods ordered and delivered.
 Invoices should also be checked for arithmetical correctness.
-All invoices must be certified for payment by the School Business Manager (or in their absence, the Head Teacher) before being passed for payment.
+For a new supplier or amendment to bank details the Admin Team will phone the supplier to check bank details via an alternatively sourced phone number i.e. website.

-Invoices passed for payment must be recorded promptly in the school's accounting system by the SBMA.
+Invoices must be recorded promptly in the school's accounting system by the Office Assistant and passed to the Head Teacher for authorisation for payment.